BassT23/Proxmox/docs/installation.md

 ## Requirements

-Install Ultimate Updater as root on one Proxmox host.
+Install Ultimate Updater as root on one supported Proxmox VE host.
 A cluster uses one central installation; a standalone node can run it by itself.
+Do not install a separate administrative instance on every cluster node.

-Cluster nodes must resolve each other by the names and addresses used by Proxmox and have working SSH fingerprints.
+For cluster operation, nodes must resolve each other by the names and addresses used by Proxmox and have working SSH fingerprints.
+VMs included in checks or updates need either a working QEMU Guest Agent with `guest-exec` or configured key-based SSH; see [SSH and VM access](ssh.md) for the detailed guest requirements.
+Keep current backups before enabling mutating updates.

 ## Install